The Benefits of Having a Morning Routine (Three Things To Include)

 Journaling has been a part of my morning routine for many years, and I have benefited mentally and emotionally from keeping a journal.
 Journaling helps me process my thoughts and feelings by putting them on paper.

 Sometimes, when I’m stressed or overwhelmed, I grab my journal and write out everything I think and feel.
-I usually feel better afterward and have more peace and clarity.
+I usually feel better afterward, with more peace and clarity.
 Journaling when you first wake up is a great way to begin your morning routine.

 I hope you found this helpful and it gave you some encouragement to start a morning routine.